dasaptaerwin/opencon2016reg/README.md

 # opencon2016reg
-My registration form to the OpenCon2016.
+This repo hosts my registration form to attend the OpenCon2016.